redis/redis-doc/commands/xrange.md

 The command returns the entries with IDs matching the specified range.
 The returned entries are complete, that means that the ID and all the fields they are composed are returned.
-Moreover the entries are returned with their fields and values in the exact same order as `XADD` added them.
+Moreover, the entries are returned with their fields and values in the exact same order as `XADD` added them.

 @examples